 How to Create an Amazon Affiliate Link

-Alternatively, you can use the Amazon Associates SiteStripe to generate Amazon Affiliate links directly from the product page.
+- Use the Amazon Associates SiteStripe to generate Amazon Affiliate links.

 1. Log in to your Amazon Associate account.